Battle of El Alamein

-The Battle of El Alamein (second battle), was one of the most decisive victories in WWII.
-It was fought between two of the best commanders in World War II, Montgomery for the Allies and Rommel for the Axis between 23 October – 4 November 1942.
-The victory of the Allies at El Alamein lead to the surrender of the German forces in North Africa in 1943.
+The Battle of El Alamein (the second battle) was one of the most decisive victories in WWII.
+It was fought between two of the best commanders in World War II, Montgomery for the Allies and Rommel for the Axis, between 23 October – 4 November 1942.
+The Allies’ victory at El Alamein led to the surrender of the German forces in North Africa in 1943.

 First Battle of El Alamein

 - Battle of El Alamein Map (Break Through)